Robert Schumann (1810–1856)

 The D-minor Trio’s urgent first movement has several distinct themes, connected by liquid pianismand delineated by blocky chordal arrivals.
 The second movement is built around stepped inclines, which the three fleet-footed instruments skip up together.
 It concludes with a false ending and a surprise coda.

 The slow movement, marked “Langsam, mit inniger Empfindung” (Slowly, with tender feeling), finds the violin and cello going their separate ways, speaking in dialog rather than working together in consort.
 The lush finale is filled with sinewy strings and rippling piano.
 Sometimes it lurks uneasily, or settles into a hypnotic groove, but in the end it finds an optimistic outlook in D major.
-The movement is marked “Mit Feuer”—but it’s not a dangerous fire, more a warm fire of the soul.
+The movement is marked “Mit Feuer”—but it’s not a dangerous fire, more a warm, soulful one.